This Korean inspired Gochujang Chicken Salad is an explosion of mouth-watering flavours and prickly heat. It’s almost too good to share!

 The best part of japchae for me is the noodle.
 The sweet potato noodle can be classified as a glass noodle with a slippery and chewy texture.
 It is made of sweet potato starch and water and thus giving it that starchy consistency.

 This noodle is quite heavy both in weight and ability to fill you up quickly.
 They are also naturally fat free, low in calories and gluten free.
+As far as sweet potato noodle salads go, this has got to be one of our favourites!

 Is Firm Tofu Different to Other Tofu?